 I use Red Star Yeast, and you’ll be amazed at how simple it can make baking.
 With three choices to choose from, there’s always a yeast to fit your time schedule.
 Because I wasn’t really in a rush to bake this focaccia, I used the Red Star’s Platinum yeast which gives fantastic texture and taste.
 If you don’t have skillets, just lay the focaccia on a baking tray lined with parchment and you’ll still rock things.

 Cut it into thick slices and make yourself the most awesome grilled cheese sandwich, or just dip it into more olive oil and balsamic vinegar: You’re the boss!
+You can even add cranberries for a zesty bite or stay savory with these amazing caramelized onions!

 Follow Red Star Yeast on Pinterest for more inspiration and ideas!